dathere/datapusher-plus-docker/README.md

 6. Finally,the datapusher should be running on http://datapusher:8800

 # Testing
-Docker image can be tested using this [test script](https://github.com/dathere/datapusher-plus-docker)
+To test the Docker, you can use the following test script available on GitHub: [test script](https://github.com/dathere/testing-datapusher-plus).